Beach Hazards Statement issued for San Luis Obispo County Central Coast by NWS - News Break

 Beach Hazards Statement issued for San Luis Obispo County Central Coast by NWS

-Effective: 2021-05-20 15:41:00 PDT Expires: 2021-05-22 11:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water due to hazardous swimming conditions, or stay near occupied lifeguard towers.
-Rock jetties can be deadly in such conditions, stay off the rocks.
-Target Area: San Luis Obispo County Central Coast; Santa Barbara County Central Coast BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH SATURDAY MORNING * WHAT...Dangerous rip currents and breaking waves are expected due to elevated surf of 6 to 9 feet.
-Surf may increase some late tonight and Friday, possibly reaching High Surf Advisory levels. * WHERE...San Luis Obispo County Central Coast and Santa Barbara County Central Coast. * WHEN...Through Saturday morning. * IMPACTS...There is an increased risk of ocean drowning.
-Rip currents can pull swimmers and surfers out to sea.
-Waves can wash people off beaches and rocks, and capsize small boats nearshore.alerts.weather.gov
+Effective: 2021-05-22 05:56:00 PDT Expires: 2021-05-23 11:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water due to dangerous surf conditions or stay near occupied lifeguard towers.
+Stay off rock jetties as they can be deadly in such conditions when waves break over them.
+Target Area: San Luis Obispo County Central Coast; Santa Barbara County Central Coast BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH SUNDAY MORNING * WHAT...Dangerous rip currents and breaking waves due to elevated surf of 6 to 9 feet. * WHERE...San Luis Obispo County Central Coast and Santa Barbara County Central Coast. * WHEN...Through Sunday morning. * IMPACTS...There is an increased risk of drowning.
+There will be dangerous rip currents that can pull swimmers and surfers out to sea.
+Large breaking waves can cause injury, wash people off beaches and rocks, and capsize small boats near shore.alerts.weather.gov